TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.1.md

 ### Allow to disable siteHash check by using allowedSites = *

-The siteHash is unique for a solr site in the TYPO3 system.
-When solr does a query the allowedSites setting can be used to control the set of documents that are queried in a solr core.
+The siteHash is unique for a Solr site in the TYPO3 system.
+When Solr does a query the allowedSites setting can be used to control the set of documents that are queried in a Solr core.
-This is useful when you want to split the content from multiple sites in a single solr core.
+This is useful when you want to split the content from multiple sites in a single Solr core.
 In some cases it is useful to disable this limitation.

 E.g. when:

-* You have data in solr that comes from another system
+* You have data in Solr that comes from another system
 * When you want to search across multiple sites

 Before the extension "solr_disablesitehash" was required to turn this sitehash check off.
-With solr 6.1.0 we've changed the meaning of the allowedSites:
+With EXT:solr 6.1.0 we've changed the meaning of the allowedSites:

 * Before: \* was the same as __all, which means all sites in the system
 * After: __all is still handled as __all sites in the system, but * now means every site (same as no check at all)

 Migration: When you are using * for query.allowedSites change the setting to __all.

 Related Issues: